First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Systematic uncertainties

 \subsection{Neutrino interaction}

 Table~\ref{tab:nu_int_prm_value_uncertainty} summarizes the parameters~\cite{T2K_Oscillation_2017,WAGSCI _2019} used for modeling the neutrino interactions and the FSI in NEUT.
 It lists the nominal values and the $1 \sigma$ uncertainties for all the parameters.
 These uncertainties affect the number of background events and the selection efficiency predicted by the MC simulation.
-The systematic uncertainties on the cross-section arising from the neutrino interaction models are listed in Table~\ref{tab:xsec_systematic_uncertainty}.
-The combined uncertainty is $-$4.1\%/$+$4.6\%.
+The combined uncertainty in the full~(restricted) phase space is $-$4.1\%/$+$4.6\%~($-$1.9\%/$+$2.0\%).